 A total budget of £2.1m is included in the approved capital programme for ‘leisure centre refurbishments’ and a £19m budget for a ‘new leisure centre’.
 This report proposes to move £775k of funding from the £19m budget to supplement the decarbonisation works on the Leisure Centres.

 The existing capital budgets are funded mostly from borrowing, and a contribution of £500k from reserves as per point 67.
-The additional borrowing costs of £37k per year will be funded by budgets for leisure maintenance reserves, which were reinstated as part of the approved budget report to Council in February 2022.
+The council’s additional borrowing costs of £37k per year will be funded through the existing budget established to make provision (by an annual transfer to reserves) for future asset maintenance.

 As detailed in sections 70 and 73 the funding for the grants and loan to Lostock Hall Academy and Gregson Green charity will be funded from a mix of existing resources.